 He then enslaved her soul and twice cursed her.
 First as a were-tigress, and second to protect his worshippers until Din was satisfied.

 Keziah appeared in shock at Din’s altar in a random Alerian village.
 As she was screaming in Indonesian about a ghost, the locals thought that her name was Hantu (“HAHn-too”).

 The villages Chanel gets to visit in Aleria are dirt-poor, bleak, beset by monsters, and well-aware they could be wiped out at any moment.

-She gets deployed in the most imperilled ones, where a monstrous invasion is usually in the process of being assembled.
+She gets deployed in the most imperilled ones.
+Usually, there’s a monstrous invasion being assembled nearby.

 Near the centre of each village is an altar to Din, with the giant spectral form of the god standing beside.
 This form can communicate, but not intervene.

 It also maintains an aura allowing Siwatupang to understand the language(s).
 Outside of a Din-worshipping village, she would be unable to communicate.